 Representative matters and industries include:

-- False Claims Act: John represented a transportation services provider in federal court in defense of claims asserted by the United States Department of Justice and whistleblower employees under the False Claims Act seeking over $200 million in damages and statutory penalties.
+- False Claims Act & Qui Tam Actions: John represented a transportation services provider in federal court in defense of claims asserted by the United States Department of Justice and whistleblower employees under the False Claims Act seeking over $200 million in damages and statutory penalties.
 On the eve of trial, John obtained summary judgment for his client resulting in dismissal of the majority of the government’s claims and a highly favorable settlement.

 - Financial Institutions: John obtained a favorable settlement for the Federal Deposit Insurance Corporation in complex professional liability claims against former officers and directors of a failed bank related to real estate development lending after more than a year of contentious litigation.
-John has also represented banks in defense of fraud and negligence claims related to Ponzi schemes engaged in by bank customers, and has also assisted bank clients in responding to document and deposition subpoenas.
+John has also represented banks in defense of fraud and negligence claims related to Ponzi schemes, and has also assisted bank clients in responding to document and deposition subpoenas.

 - Real Estate and Land Use: John has represented clients in several real estate and land use cases, including obtaining a favorable jury verdict for his client in an earnest money contract dispute after the jury deliberated only 10 minutes, and crafting a summary judgment motion in a condemnation case for a municipal client resulting in voluntary dismissal by the plaintiff.
 He also obtained a grant of summary judgment for a Central Oregon municipality on a case involving zoning issues.